Licensed Practical Nurse (LPN) / Certified Medical Assistant (CMA)

-St. Cloud Center for Ophthalmic Surgery is a freestanding ambulatory surgery center specializing in Ophthalmology located in St. Cloud, MN.
-We are currently searching for a full-time Licensed Practical Nurse who can work cooperatively with staff and physicians and perform a variety of tasks.
-Scheduled hours 3 days a week, Tuesday- Thursday, occasional Monday or Fridays.
+St. Cloud Eye Clinic is a medical and surgical ophthalmology practice located in St. Cloud, MN.
+We are currently searching for a full-time Licensed Practical Nurse or a Certified Medical Assistant who can work cooperatively with staff and physicians and perform a variety of tasks.
+Clinic hours are Monday – Friday 8:00AM- 5:00PM.

 Certified Ophthalmic Technician